 We encourage you to read our privacy and cookies policy.

-Construction has experienced considerable disruption in recent months, and industry recovery continues to be held back by a variety of external factors including: ongoing supply chain issues and rising energy costs as materials inflation continues to accelerate due to the Russia-Ukraine War, creating considerable economic uncertainty.
+Construction has experienced considerable disruption in recent months, and industry recovery continues to be held back by a variety of external factors including higher inflation, fluctuating interest rates, and labour shortages, creating considerable economic uncertainty.

 Sector Analysis – Residential